Statistical properties of dynamics. Introduction to the functional analytic approach: Stability and response to perturbation

 hence

 choosing $N=\left\lfloor \frac{\log \delta }{\log \rho _{2}}\right\rfloor $

 \end{proof}

-\begin{remark} We remark that in this statement we did not really used the Lasota Yorke inequality in its full strength.
-We used it only to get $||f_{\delta }||_{s}\leq M.$ \ Moreover the statement could be generalized to slower than exponential convergence to equilibrium (see \cite{G}).
+\begin{remark} We remark that in this statement we did not really use the Lasota Yorke inequality in its full strength.
+We used it only to get $||f_{\delta }||_{s}\leq M.$ \ Moreover the statement could be generalized to slower than exponential convergence to equilibrium (see \cite{G}) obtaining other kinds of continuity relations.
 In the following sections we apply these statements to some classes of maps, we remark that the modulus of continuity $\delta \log \delta $ is sharp for Piecewise Expanding map (see Section \ref{PW}). \end{remark}

-\begin{remark} We remark that in UF2 the size of the perturbation is measured in the \ strong-weak norm.
-This allows general perturbations (allowing to move discontinuities, like when making small perturbation in the Skorokhod distance, see Eq. \ref{sko}) but it is a weak assumption.
-Measuring the size of the perturbation in the strong-strong norm, will lead to stronger results, like Lipschitz or differentiable stability (see Sections \ref {lipsec}, \ref{lrsec}). \end{remark}
+\begin{remark} We remark that in UF2 the size of the perturbation is measured in the \ strong-weak norm, i.e. as an operator$:B_{s}\rightarrow B_{w}$.
+This allows general perturbations (allowing to move discontinuities, like when making small perturbation in the Skorokhod distance, see Eq. \ref{sko}) furthermore even in the differentiable case, small perturbations of the map in the $ C^{k} $ norm induce small perturbations of the associated transfer operator in the strong-weak norm (see also Proposition \ref{ssd}).
+Measuring the size of the perturbation in the strong-strong norm, will lead to stronger results, like Lipschitz or differentiable stability (see Sections \ref {lipsec}, \ref{lrsec}).
+However the typical perturbations one is interested to put on a deterministic dynamical system (perturbing a $C^{k}$map slightly in the $C^{k}$ norm e.g.) are not small in the strong-strong norm. \end{remark}